Self-Guided Tour

 347 E. 4th St.

 There have been reports of the spirits of an entire family still living in this house.
 A young boy can be seen playing with children's toys (and moving around existing toys) or playing basketball in the driveway.
 There is also a woman that lingers in the upstairs portion of the house.
 One of the inhabitants claims that she had cuddled with him one night and it scared him half to death.
 She comes out of a closet , which used to be an entrance to a duplex.
 There is also a gentleman wearing a top hat that walks up and down the hallways.
-Cabinets and doors will also often open and close on their own accord.
+Cabinets and doors will also often open and close of their own accord.

 449 Toledo St.